Super Bowl commercials rely on comedy and nostalgia to avoid potential missteps

 Heartwarming nostalgia

-Budweiser brings back its Clydesdales for its Super Bowl ad, including a foal that wants to join the delivery team.
-Meg Ryan and Billy Crystal reenact their famous scene from 1989’s “When Harry Met Sally,” except this time Sally is expressing her enthusiasm for Hellmann’s mayonnaise.
+Budweiser brought back its Clydesdales for its Super Bowl ad, including a foal that wants to join the delivery team.
+Meg Ryan and Billy Crystal reenacted their famous deli scene from 1989’s “When Harry Met Sally,” except this time Sally was expressing her enthusiasm for Hellmann’s mayonnaise.

-The Muppets search for accommodations with Booking.com, while an Instacart ad features a parade of familiar mascots like Mr. Clean, the Jolly Green Giant and the Pillsbury Doughboy.
-Disney asks what the world would be like without the iconic characters it owns, like Elsa from “Frozen,” Bart Simpson and the Marvel superheroes.
+The Muppets searched for accommodations with Booking.com, while an Instacart ad featured a parade of familiar mascots like Mr. Clean, the Jolly Green Giant and the Pillsbury Doughboy.
+Disney asked what the world would be like without the iconic characters it owns, like Elsa from “Frozen,” Bart Simpson and the Marvel superheroes.

 Advertisers are leaning on nostalgia more than they used to in Super Bowl ads, according to Kimberly Whitler, a marketing professor at the University of Virginia’s Darden School of Business.
 Nods to the past can broaden the appeal of an ad to different generations and connect products to positive cultural moments, she said.